-Seven Tips to Protect Yourself From Frauds and Scams
+Seven Tips to Safeguard Yourself From Scammers

 Every year scammers and identity thieves steal billions of dollars from unsuspecting consumers.
 Some by stealing your information and some by convincing you to willingly provide your information.
 Learning how to spot common scams and protecting your information can prevent you from becoming a victim.